 - Download the Porcupine model (i.e. Deep Neural Network).
 From the project folder, run the following to turn the binary model into a

-with the path to the model you downloaded (e.g.~/Downloads/porcupine_params.pv
+base64string.
+Remember that you need to replace${DOWNLOADED_MODEL_PATH}with the path to the model you downloaded (e.g.~/Downloads/porcupine_params.pvon my Ubuntu machine).

 - Create a boilerplate HTML file called